-- Strengthening public universities with a stable funding model based on the state funding half of the cost to educate resident students, supporting critical capital projects, and enhanced flexibility to ensure access for qualified students, world-class research capabilities and an excellent workforce preparation. - Community colleges creating affordable work and education pathways.
-The districts should have the ability to invest in appropriate non-tax revenue opportunities arising from entrepreneurial research by faculty, staff, and students to assist in achieving an affordable education. - Strategic investments in Arizona State University, such as the College of engineering and Science and Technology Centers, that enhance the Arizona economy, and comparable investments in community colleges and other public universities. - Equitable funding of Arizona's state universities. - Continued emphasis on the importance of job training and workforce development to support the needs of Arizona employers and small businesses.
+- • - Strengthening public universities with a stable funding model based on the state funding half of the cost to educate resident students, supporting critical capital projects, and enhanced flexibility to ensure access for qualified students, world-class research capabilities and an excellent workforce preparation. - • - Community colleges creating affordable work and education pathways.
+The districts should have the ability to invest in appropriate non-tax revenue opportunities arising from entrepreneurial research by faculty, staff and students to assist in achieving an affordable education. - • - Strategic investments in Arizona State University's "New Economy Initiative" to enhance the Arizona economy, and comparable investments in community colleges and other public universities. - • - Equitable funding of Arizona's state universities. - Continued emphasis on the importance of job training and workforce development to support the needs of Arizona employers and small businesses.